Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Moderate Deviations from the Unit Boundary Framework

 where $\mathcal{F}_t := \sigma \big( \varepsilon_s: 0 \leq s \leq t \big)$. \end{assumption}

-Assumption \ref{Assumption0} provides moment conditions and a uniform integrability condition which induces a restriction on the tail behaviour of the underline distribution of innovations.
-Furthermore, for the development of the asymptotic theory related conditions are imposed to the noise sequences $\varepsilon_t$ such that the corresponding partial sum processes lie in the domain of attraction of functionals of Brownian motions.
-Then, asymptotic approximations are obtained based on the Ornstein-Uhlenbeck processes.
+\begin{remark} Assumption \ref{Assumption0} provides moment conditions and a uniform integrability condition which induces a restriction on the tail behaviour of the underline distribution of innovations.
+For asymptotic theory analysis purposes related conditions are imposed to the noise sequences $\varepsilon_t$ such that the corresponding partial sum processes lie in the domain of attraction of functionals of Brownian motions.
+Thus asymptotic approximations are obtained based on the Ornstein-Uhlenbeck process. \end{remark}

+Extending and verifying the existence of Cauchy limiting distribution theory in mildly explosive autoregression under various conditions on the innovation structure (stationary conditional heteroscedastic errors, anti-persistence errors - \cite{lui2021mildly}, non-Gaussian errors, serially correlated errors - \cite{lui2018mild}, errors with possibly infinite variance - \cite{liu2021quantile} and \cite{wang2022asymptotics}, mixing innovations - \cite{oh2018mildly} and \cite{liu2022mildly}) doesn't necessarily imply the presence of a unified theory across the spectrum of nonstationarity as per Assumption 1.
+In other words, the fact that there is a limiting distribution discontinuity across these different regions of the parameter space of $\theta_n$, despite that the separate Gaussian and Cauchy limit results are found to be robust against different properties in the innovation structure, still requires considering whether a unified distribution-free inference technique can be applied regardless of: \textit{(i)} the presence of a model intercept, \textit{(ii)} the innovation sequence properties and \textit{(iii)} the region of the parameter space.

+Furthermore, based on extensive empirical applications using the dataset of \cite{hardle2016tenet}, where cross-sectional specific autoregressive and predictive regressions were fitted on stock returns with predictors the macroeconomic variable of the dataset, we have observed that in cases where the estimated autoregressive coefficient is above the unit boundary (i.e., on the mildly explosive side), the estimation method for the model coefficient of the predictive regression model remains unchanged if one uses the existing IVX instrumentation approach proposed by \cite{Magdalinos2009limit} (see, also \cite{kostakis2015Robust}).
+This observation motivated us to consider an alternative instrumentation procedure when the estimated autoregressive coefficient is within that region is explosive.

+More precisely, the novel instrumentation procedure proposed by \cite{Magdalinos2022uniform} does exactly that, while theoretical and empirical illustrations are given for the linear autoregressive and predictive regression models.
+Specifically, the asymptotic theory of estimators, test statistics and corresponding confidence intervals can be constructed using a common distribution without imposing additional assumptions.
+These properties are found to hold specifically for autoregressive and predictive regression models based on a conditional mean functional form while the purpose of this paper is to extend those to the case of a conditional quantile functional form.